James Finlayson (actor): Early life and stage career

-The following year (1911), with both parents deceased, he immigrated at age 24 to the United States, along with his brother, Robert.
+The following year (1911), with both parents deceased, he emigrated at age 24 to the United States, along with his brother, Robert.
 In May 1912 in New York City, he played a detective disguised as a teuchter (person originating from the Scottish West Highlands or Western Isles) in the stage production The Great Game at Daly's Theatre: A reviewer in the Daily Mirror wrote: "Finlayson had an excellent opportunity, which he did not miss, for developing two characters in his one role—the simple, naive Scotsman and the artful, determined detective.
 The remarkable thing is that he managed to do them both at the same time."

 Finlayson later won the role of Rab Biggar in the Broadway production of Bunty Pulls the Strings by Graham Moffat, then dropped out of a national tour in 1916 to pursue a career in Hollywood.